 Hanoi, on the other hand, maintains a strong government presence.
 It is very conservative because of this, and it is known for its positive outlook in terms of financial services in particular.

 Expand into Vietnam with a Partner Who Knows Its Market

 With a growing number of startups, a young and educated population, and economic conditions that undoubtedly play a role in attracting foreign businesses and investment, Vietnam has much to offer organizations eyeing Asia as part of their global expansion.

 Whether you choose Vietnam or one of the other 185 countries in which we operate as your global expansion destination, doing so with the right partner makes all the difference.
-Velocity Global’s International PEO (Professional Employer Organization) solution can have you up and running in your new location in a matter of days—with no need to setup an entity.
-But Velocity Global’s expansion experts go beyond handling compliance considerations, and help you better understand the market into which you’re expanding and its culture—a key consideration for ensuring a smoother transition into Vietnam.
+Velocity Global’s Employer of Record solution can have you up and running in your new location in a matter of days—with no need to setup an entity.
+But Velocity Global’s expansion experts go beyond handling compliance considerations and help you better understand the market into which you’re expanding and its culture—a key consideration for ensuring a smoother transition into Vietnam.